Compare Pet Insurance in New Zealand

 Southern Cross Pet Insurance

-Southern Cross offers comprehensive pet insurance with annual limits up to $12,000 and optional wellness packages.
+Southern Cross offers comprehensive pet insurance with high annual limits and optional wellness packages.
 They provide direct billing with many vets, making claims easier (you only pay the excess).
 Known for reliable claims processing and good customer service.
-Premiums are competitive, particularly when bundled with health insurance.
+Premiums may be discounted when bundled with health insurance โ€” confirm with the insurer.

 PD Insurance